Are you retired or thinking of retiring? Have you spent years saving up super, and now want to enjoy it? Well, we have some good news.

 When you are saving funds, your super fund is said to be in the accumulation phase.
 In this stage, earnings made on your investments are taxed at the rate of 15%.

 When you start withdrawing for retirement, it enters a pension phase.
-In the pension phase, you stop paying tax on your investment earnings.

 Depending on your age and work circumstances, there are two types of pensions you can draw on: account-based pensions or Transition to Retirement Pensions.